For working notaries · Read time 6 min

 Stripe Connect handles all payments.
 You'll set up a Stripe Express account during onboarding (takes about 10 minutes).
 After every completed job:

-Daily auto-payouts to your bank
+Payouts via Stripe, directly to your bank

-Transparent earnings dashboard
+Transparent earnings breakdown

 04 · Scheduling & coverage